 - Understanding of the fiduciary responsibilities and support for the President of the college

 - Ability to responsibly and effectively deal with issues that come before the Board of Trustees and committees of the Board

 - Philanthropic commitment to the college

 - Ability to articulate, advocate, and advance issues pertaining to alumni

-Candidates are chosen for their proven dedication to Colorado College, as well as their professional backgrounds and personal accomplishments.
-Candidates are voted on by CC's alumni-at-large and serve a six-year term.
+Candidates for the EAT ballot are advanced to the Alumni Association Board for approval by the Nominations and Awards Committee and are chosen for their proven dedication to Colorado College, as well as their professional backgrounds and personal accomplishments.
+Candidates are voted on by CC's alumni-at-large and serve a non-renewable six-year term.
 Elected alumni trustees' input and energy are fully used and appreciated in the work of the Board of Trustees.

 Alumni Association Board Members